joe-dorward/word-to-dita-xml/Step 04 - Topic (overview)/readme.md

 The *main* problem with converting legacy Word documents into any other format, is that the underlying document (what you can't see or get access to) is often 'messed up'.
-For example, if you look at the ``(1) Overview`` document, you'll have no-doubt about it having two bulleted lists.
+For example, if you look at the ``(1) Overview.docx`` document, you'll have no-doubt about it having two bulleted lists.

 <img src="overview.png" width="25%" height="25%">